kantord/LibreLingo/apps/librelingo_yaml_loader/README.md

 load_course(path)
 ```

-Load a YAML based course into a Course() object
+Load a YAML-based course into a Course() object